Exploration, Excitement, Experiences . . .

 - More ways to use your underwater compass

 - How to navigate using kick-cycles, visual landmarks and time

 - How to better use your dive computer and electronic Recreational Dive

 And much, much more, depending on the Adventure Dives you choose,

 The Scuba Gear You Use

-You use all the basic scuba gear including your underwater compass.
+You use all the basic scuba gear including your underwater Compass and Computer.
 Depending on which three adventure dives you pick, you may also try out underwater photography equipment , DPVs (underwater scooters), a dive light a dry suit, lift bags, a dive flag/float or other specialty gear.

 The Learning Materials You Need